-An article released by Gartner in July 2021 reported that by the year 2025, cyberattackers will have weaponized operational technology (OT) environments to successfully harm or kill humans.
+An article released by Gartner reported that by the year 2025, cyberattackers will have weaponized operational technology (OT) environments to successfully harm or kill humans.
 OT attacks, also known as attacks on hardware and software that monitors or controls equipment, assets, and processes, are on the rise.
-Consider the spring 2021 ransomware attack on the Colonial Pipeline, for example.
+Consider the ransomware attack on the Colonial Pipeline, for example.
 Effects were felt up and down the East Coast, resulting in a payout of $4.4 million and damage to hospitals, emergency medical services, and law enforcement agencies.

 This article aims to arm organization leaders from rural hospitals to multi-entity systems with practical skills and applications to mitigate the ongoing issues posed by cybersecurity threats.

 Disaster Recovery and Business Continuity (DRBC): Then Versus Now